Forces in dry active matter: Run-and-Tumble particles in 1D: non-local steady state and equation of state

-\chapter{Run-and-Tumble particles in 1D: non-local steady-state and equation of state}
+\section{Run-and-Tumble particles in 1D: non-local steady state and equation of state}

 Consider a one-dimensional system of non-interacting run-and-tumble particles, originally inspired by the motion of {\it E. Coli} bacteria \shortcite{berg1993random,schnitzer1993theory,Tailleur2008PRL}.
-In the absence of an external potential particles move with velocity $v$ or $-v$, changing between the two with rate $\alpha/2$.
-With this, and accounting for the action of an external potential $V(x)$, the equations for the average density of right $P_+$ and left $P_-$ moving particles are given by
+In the absence of an external potential, particles move with velocity $v$ or $-v$, changing between the two with rate $\alpha/2$.
+Accounting for the action of an external potential $V(x)$, the equations for the average density of right moving particles, $P_+(x,t)$, and left-moving particles, $P_-(x,t)$, are given by

-Here $\mu$ is a mobility and we ignore the translational diffusion ($D_t=0$) of the particles.
+Here $\mu$ is the mobility and the translational diffusion of the particles is ignored ($D_t=0$).
+In the following we follow the derivation presented in~\shortciteNP{Solon2015NatPhys} (See also~\shortciteNP{Hanggi1984} for an earlier derivation).
 While this implies that the particles cannot cross a potential which exerts a force larger than $v/\mu$, this feature does not change the main points that we report below.